Header image by Sally Yost, 2014 Artist in the Lookout, ©2014

-The Artist in Residence program provides a unique opportunity for artists to spend four nights at the Black Mountain Lookout to draw upon the breathtaking landscapes of the Plumas National Forest for inspiration.
-In return, the program asks that the artist donate an original piece of framed artwork and/or body of work from this experience and work with Plumas Arts to make a public presentation of the work in October or November of 2018.
+The Artist in Residence program provides a unique opportunity for one artist to spend four nights at the Black Mountain Lookout to draw upon the breathtaking landscapes of the Plumas National Forest for inspiration.
+In return, the program asks that the artist donate an original piece of framed artwork and/or body of work from this experience and work with Plumas Arts to make a public presentation of the work in November 2019.

 The Artist-In-Residence seeks to use art and artists to explore the many ways in which people relate to the Plumas National Forest.
 The program goals include:

-For the 2018 residency program artists are invited to submit visual artwork: drawings, paintings printmaking or literary (poetry or short prose).
+For the 2019 residency program artists are invited to submit visual art work: drawings, paintings printmaking or literary (poetry or short prose).
 Photography and media arts are not eligible.

-The application deadline is Friday April 13, 2018.
+The Application deadline is Friday April 19, 2019.
 The application process requires that the artist submit information about their artwork and art background, personal interest in spending time in the lookout and ideas for public presentation of their work.
-In the case of a visual arts submission, two representative samples of the artists’ work are to be delivered to the Plumas Arts Gallery, 525 Main Street in Quincy CA between April 11th and 13th 2018 from 11am to 4pm.
+In the case of a visual arts submission, two representative samples of the artists’ work are to be delivered to the Plumas Arts Gallery, 525 Main Street in Quincy CA between April 17 and 19 from 11am to 4pm.
 Appointments for delivery are requested.